andreipopescufilimon/WRO2025_Future_Engineers/README.md

 ### 6: Add weight <a id="6-add-weight"></a>
 - Place **~100g weight** under the robot chassis
-- This will increases grip and stability.
+- This will increase grip and stability.
 - Use **double side tape or glue** to hold weights in place.

 ---